MateiSandu/CRM-Gambit/README.md

 <b>DISCLAIMER: This is not intended to represent all the best practices for Salesforce.
-I was experimenting with combining chess and Salesforce for fun, and I was also exploring how to create HTML elements with JavaScript.
+I was experimenting with combining chess and Salesforce for fun, and I was also exploring how to create HTML elements directly from JavaScript.
 As a result, the approach might not be the most effective, nor very clean!!</b>

 (Couldn't have done it without the help of my dear friend chatGPT)